BayraktarLab/cell2location/README.md

 There are 2 ways to install and use our package: setup your [own conda environment](https://github.com/BayraktarLab/cell2location#installation-of-dependecies-and-configuring-environment) or use the [singularity](https://github.com/BayraktarLab/cell2location#using-singularity-image) and [docker](https://github.com/BayraktarLab/cell2location#using-docker-image) images.
 See below for details.

-Please report bugs and feedback on via https://github.com/BayraktarLab/cell2location/issues .
+Please report bugs and feedback via https://github.com/BayraktarLab/cell2location/issues .

 ## Configure your own conda environment